 Scottish grouse, cauliflower mushroom, watercress, parsnip & curry.
 The pink grouse had all of wonderful minerality that you’d expect from game and the cauliflower mushroom was a new experience for us all.

-What came with the grouse was the little skillet, fresh from the oven and filled with all of the offal and brown meat from the bird.
-The result was magic giving a huge savoury umami punch to the taste buds.
+What came with the grouse was a little skillet, fresh from the oven and filled with all of the offal and brown meat from the bird.
+The result was a minor miracle that gave a massive savoury umami punch to the taste buds.
 Offal like this is my du jour and I couldn’t stop eating it.

 Yellow peach, elderflower pannacotta.
 There is foie in this with dehydrated white peach and fresh peach.
 Palate cleanser 101 here and it’s a good one.